przybylek/p2p_education/README.md

 The participation of Öykü Kaplan in the ISD'25 conference was supported by the Department of Computer Architecture at the Gdańsk University of Technology.

+The insights shared by focus group participants provided critical input for the development and refinement of this study.
 - [Focus Group Participants](focus_group_participants.md)